-- Use Canon software to download the images/movies. - Use Digital Photo Professional. - Use ImageBrowser EX. - For details, refer to the Software Instruction Manual on the CD-ROM (p.367).
+- Use Canon software to download the images/movies. - Use Digital Photo Professional. - Use ImageBrowser EX. - For details, refer to the Software Instruction Manuals (p.367).

 When downloading images from the camera to your personal computer, if you do not use Canon software and instead use a card reader, copy the DCIM folder on the card to your personal computer.